StevenSYS/StevenSYS/README.md

 # Hi I'm Steven!
 I do weird things with computers, like...
-- Running FreeDOS off a SD Card...On a modern computer.
+- Running FreeDOS off a SD Card...On a modern computer,
-- Running OPENSTEP 4.2 on a Windows 95 laptop.
+- Running OPENSTEP 4.2 on a Windows 95 laptop,
 - Running Windows Vista on a laptop...
-A laptop that came with Windows 7.
+A laptop that came with Windows 7,
+- Trying to run Arch Linux on anything I can,
 - And more!

 # Also here's the specs of my main PC!